Learn about fun and simple math games for kids in school and at home.

-As you find yourself hanging out at home (whether it’s because of a rainy day, snow storm, or the pandemic), consider playing some of these games with your children.
+As you find yourself hanging out at home (whether it’s because of a rainy day, snow storm, or the pandemic), consider playing some of these simple math games with your children.
 They will be able to practice math skills without even realizing it!
 Plus, you will be creating fun family memories as you play.

 All of these games also work well in a classroom setting.
 Kids can play in pairs or small groups.
 Just don’t tell them they are practicing math while they play!